coinbase/coinbase-commerce-gravity-forms/README.md

 ### Description

-Coinbase Commerce is the digital payment service that allows merchants to accept payments in a variety of digital currencies like Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and USD Coin.
+Coinbase Commerce is the digital payment service that allows merchants to accept payments in a variety of digital currencies like Bitcoin, Bitcoin Cash, DAI, Ethereum, Litecoin, and USD Coin.
 These payments are received directly into a merchant-controlled wallet.

 Features: